 FOREIGN EXCHANGE TRANSACTIONS

-during the financial year 2023-24 as against previous year's
+financial year 2024-25 as against previous year's achievement of

 through foreign exchange transactions.